<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 If you have a joint pension:

-• Start the joint pension payments.
+• Start the joint pension payments in your city, your state.
 The joint pension is not automatic.
-Your joint pensioner will need to complete and return the paperwork from your company's pension center to start receiving joint pension payments.
+Your joint pensioner will need to complete and return the paperwork from your company's pension center to start receiving joint pension payments at retirement age.

 • Be prepared financially to cover living expenses.
 Your spouse will need to be prepared with enough savings to bridge at least one month between the end of your pension payments from your company and the beginning of his or her own pension payments.